-Bluebird is a 50 bed development in Southchurch Avenue, Southend-on-Sea, comprising the refurbishment of two existing properties, alongside six brand new houses built to environmentally friendly PassivHaus standards.
+Bluebird is a 56 bed development in Southchurch Avenue, Southend-on-Sea, comprising the refurbishment of three existing properties, alongside six brand new houses built to environmentally friendly PassivHaus standards.

-Using innovative building techniques and providing a secure and serene base for recovery, Bluebird will provide Supported Housing to a young client group and those nearing the end of their journey with HARP, giving residents blue skies and bright futures before moving on to independent living.
+Using innovative building techniques and providing a secure and serene base for recovery, Bluebird provides Supported Housing to those with medium and complex needs at HARP, giving residents blue skies and bright futures before moving on to independent living.

 Alongside the 50 room accommodation, the Bluebird site will host a new Learning For Life educational centre, allowing residents to take up training opportunities to further aid the journey towards independence.

 Jack first became homeless when he was just 19 years old.
 Things got worse when his dad died suddenly and he turned to drink and drugs as a coping mechanism.

 "I'd never really done anything to sort my life out before but the people at HARP were really nice.
 They could tell I was scared and tried to make me feel comfortable.
 The staff spoke to me like I’m human and supported me with no judgement – they didn’t look down their noses at me.”

 Who is Bluebird for?

 Bluebird houses a mixture of clients with medium and complex needs.
 It consists of 35 low to medium needs, and 21 complex needs bed spaces.